The 4 Best Warm-Up Exercises You Can Do Before Any Workout

-Knee raises are a great way to boost the strength and endurance of your hip flexor muscles, says Reyes.
+Knee raises are a great warm-up exercise to boost the strength and endurance of your hip flexor muscles, says Reyes.
 "These muscles lift the knees and prevent plodding in running or overuse of the knee in a biking motion."
 (Related: What to Do When Your Hip Flexors Are Sore AF)

 How to: Start with hands against a wall in a slightly downward position with a slight bend in both knees.
 Push as hard as you can for a count of 15 seconds.
-Brace core and do not allow stomach to bend in.
+Engage your core and do not allow your stomach to bend in.
 (Think of a plank against a wall.)

-"This will allow you to get a nice stretch and turn that core on instantly," says Reyes.
+"This warm-up exercise allows you to get a nice stretch and turn that core on instantly," says Reyes.
 "This also stretches the hamstrings to get you ready for a full range of motion in any exercise that a group fitness class will throw at you."